javascript-tutorial/en.javascript.info/1-js/11-async/06-promisify/article.md

 loadScriptPromise(...).then(...);
 ```

+The code may look a bit complex, but it's essentially the same that we wrote above, while promisifying `loadScript` function.

+A call to `promisify(f)` returns a wrapper around `f` `(*)`.
+That wrapper returns a promise and forwards the call to the original `f`, tracking the result in the custom callback `(**)`.

-Here we assume that the original function expects a callback with two arguments `(err, result)`.
+Here, `promisiefy` assumes that the original function expects a callback with exactly two arguments `(err, result)`.
 That's what we encounter most often.
 Then our custom callback is in exactly the right format, and `promisify` works great for such a case.

 But what if the original `f` expects a callback with more arguments `callback(err, res1, res2, ...)`?

+We can improve our helper.
+Let's make a more advanced version of `promisify`.

+- When called as `promisify(f)` it should work similar to the version above.
-Here's a more advanced version of `promisify`: if called as `promisify(f, true)`, the promise result will be an array of callback results `[res1, res2, ...]`:
+- When called as `promisify(f, true)`, it should return the promise that resolves with the array of callback results.
+That's exactly for callbacks with many arguments.

 ```js
 // promisify(f, true) to get array of results